KipCollo/ToolsCorn/DevOps/Orchestration/Kubernetes/index.md

 Kubernetes abstracts away the hardware infrastructure and exposes your whole data-center as a single enormous computational resource.
 It allows you to deploy and run your software components without having to know about the actual servers underneath.
 When deploying a multi-component application through Kubernetes, it selects a server for each component, deploys it, and enables it to easily find and communicate with all the other components of your application

-This makes Kubernetes great for most on-premises datacenters, but where it starts to shine is when it’s used in the largest datacenters, such as the ones built and oper- ated by cloud providers.
+This makes Kubernetes great for most on-premises datacenters, but where it starts to shine is when it’s used in the largest datacenters, such as the ones built and operated by cloud providers.
 Kubernetes allows them to offer developers a simple platform for deploying and running any type of application, while not requiring the cloud provider’s own sysadmins to know anything about the tens of thousands of apps running on their hardware.

 Kubernetes is Open Source Container Orchestration Engine developed by Google.It is now managed by Cloud Native Computing Foundation(CNCF)